LuckyJimJD/CivilProcedure/_outlines/Joinder.md

 - No distinction between “compulsory” and “permissive” claims
 	- But claim preclusion will apply to claims arising out of the same T/O

-Rule 18 is the Pandora's Box of the joinder rules.
-To open the box, a party must have a key, i.e. at least one claim against a party.
-For any party other than an initial plaintiff (who, by definition, begins with at least one claim against one opposing party), another joinder rule must provide the key (e.g. counterclaims & crossclaims under Rule 13; third-party claims under Rule 14).
-Once the box is opened, Rule 18 permits joinder of unlimited additional claims against the same opposing party.
+Rule 18 is the Pandora's Box of the joinder rules:

+- To open the box, a party must have a key, i.e. at least one claim against a party.
+	- For any party other than an initial plaintiff (who, by definition, begins with at least one claim against one opposing party), another joinder rule must provide the key (e.g. counterclaims & crossclaims under Rule 13; third-party claims under Rule 14).
+- Once the box is opened, Rule 18 permits joinder of unlimited additional claims against the same opposing party.

-Other parts of the FRCP provide safeguards against the pandemonium that Rule 18 might unleash.
-[Rule 20](https://www.law.cornell.edu/rules/frcp/rule_42) and [Rule 42](https://www.law.cornell.edu/rules/frcp/rule_42) allow a court to order separate trials for some parties or claims.
+Other parts of the FRCP provide safeguards against the pandemonium that Rule 18 might unleash:

+- [Rule 20](https://www.law.cornell.edu/rules/frcp/rule_42) and [Rule 42](https://www.law.cornell.edu/rules/frcp/rule_42) allow a court to order separate trials for some parties or claims.

 In addition, the limits of federal [subject matter jurisdiction]({{ site.baseurl }}/outlines/Subject_Matter_Jurisdiction) will restrict the joinder of some claims that Rule 18 (or other joinder rules) would permit.

 ## Permissive Joinder of Parties